Immunisation

 Well absolutely fine.
 There was, it, there, it wasn't anything like the primary ones.
 I, I had given them Calpol but they were a lot older, they didn't bother, they didn't have a sleep, it made absolutely no difference to them at all.
 It didn't give them a temp-, there was, there was just no difference in their behaviour.
 They had obviously that little lump, a tiny, tiny little lump under the skin where the, the needle had gone in and after a, I can't remember, probably in a few days it had gone.
 But they, they had no reaction whatsoever in any way, both of them.
 And in fact my younger daughter suffers from eczema and I had been told by a homeopath to be very careful in my decision-making she said, because she felt that it would exacerbate her eczema.
 But there wasn't even that reaction in her skin.

-All the parents who said their child had little or no reaction to the MMR vaccine also said their child was now healthy and developing normally.
+All the parents we spoke with who said their child had little or no reaction to the MMR vaccine also said their child was now healthy and developing normally.

-“He's perfectly normal, loud, boisterous, perfectly normal.
+One parent said of her child that ‘he's perfectly normal, loud, boisterous, perfectly normal.
 Completely no effect.
-But you know, we kept looking and looking and looking but he was completely normal.”
-[Interview 31, Mother of a 2 and a half year-old-boy]
+But you know, we kept looking and looking and looking but he was completely normal’ (interview 31).

-“She's her normal self really.
+Another parent said of her child, ‘she's her normal self really.
 Playing, always wants to play, laughing.
 Tries to say different words and copy you, what you do.
 It's like she always wants to play, she wants to hold you and take you somewhere and you know she's just herself.
-And she's always been like that, always laughing and jolly.”
-[Interview 36, Mother of a 17-month-old girl]
+And she's always been like that, always laughing and jolly’ (interview 36).

 She's happy, she's healthy, she's just lovely really.
 I've got no concerns about her at all.
 She's bright and intelligent.
 The teachers when, you know, you go and see them they've got nothing but nice things to say about her and her work.
 She's certainly not backward in coming forward.
 She's great and normal and, you know, she hasn't been affected at all, quite the opposite.
 She's better for it.